UltraCart/rest_api_v2_sdk_javascript/docs/ChargebackApi.md

 var apiInstance = new UltraCartRestApiV2.ChargebackApi();

-var chargebackDisputeOid = 56; // Integer | The chargeback dispute oid to retrieve.
+var chargebackDisputeOid = 56; // Number | The chargeback dispute oid to retrieve.

 var opts = {
   'expand': "expand_example" // String | The object expansion to perform on the result.
 See documentation for examples